Whole Wheat Flour Substitute – 6 Best Alternatives In Baking Recipes

 6. Cake Flour

-Cake flour comes with very low gluten content; the ratio is about 7.5 – 8.5%, the dough is very light, smooth, and white in color.
+Cake flour comes with a very low gluten content; the ratio is about 7.5 – 8.5%, the dough is very light, smooth, and white in color.

 It is a perfect whole wheat flour replacement when softness is the aim, such as rolls, chiffon.